yyiiinn/oop_ticket_booking_system/README.md

 | officer              | officer  | Officer |
 | manager              | manager  | Manager |

-When a customer registers for an account, they will need to ensure that the password meets the following criteria: It must be at least 8 characters long and include both uppercase and lowercase letters, at least one number, and at least one special character.
+When a customer registers for an account, they will need to ensure that the password meets the password criteria.

+When the event manager adds a ticketing officer, the new ticketing officer's default password is 'password.'
+They are required to change this password upon their first login before accessing any pages.

+Password Criteria:
+* At least 8 characters
+* Include both uppercase and lowercase letters
+* At least one number
+* At least one special character